kanishka-linux/kawaii-player/README.md

 **Experimental Headless Mode using Xvfb:** It's possible to use the server in headless mode using xvfb (Available only in latest git commit, not in release section).
 Users need to install xvfb first and then should run following command:

 		$ xvfb-run --server-args="-screen 0 640x480x16" kawaii-player --start-media-server --update-video-db --update-music-db

+		In order to add user and password in headless mode append '--user {username} --password {password}' to above command.

+		If openssl is installed then for generating ssl append '--generate-ssl {Atleast 8-character length passphrase}' to the above command.

 In local home network, if cookie and https is not enabled for media server then, one can access various media server playlists directly from vlc using simple urls.